patcg/docs-and-reports/threat-model/readme.md

 Let's first address, ε.
 Suppose that we have _Browser A_ and _Mobile OS B_ which, respectively, decide that the appropriate budget is "1 unit/epoch" and "5 unit/epoch".
 Luckily, in the worst case, privacy budgets are additive, and thus can be split into smaller pieces.
 A user of this API could then decide to use "1 unit/epoch" on the API from both _Browser A_ and _Mobile OS B_, and then continue to use the remaining "4 unit/epoch" on the API from _Mobile OS B_.

 This might be achieved by using a system that distributes information from both Browser A and Mobile OS B to a private computation entity that is configured to consume 1 unit per epoch.
 Information from Mobile OS B is additionally distributed to another entity that is configured to consume the remaining 4 units.
 As a practical matter, the two logical private computation entities here could be operated by the same organizations, but they would use different configurations.
-For instance, each configuration might use different keying material.
-In this case, Browser A is able to limit information release to 1 unit per epoch by choosing where information can be sent.
+These configurations could be chosen via browser choice of keying material, or directly specified in individual user input.

 Secondly, let's address _aggregation minimum threshold_.
 Suppose that the same _Browser A_ and _Mobile OS B_ have also, respectively, decided that the _aggregation minimum threshold_ should be "X people" and "2X people".
 Because this is a minimum, when using the API from both, the minimum can be set to 2X, and satisfy both constraints.
 However, when using data that comes from _Browser A_ only, the minimum could be reduced to X.

 ## 4. Private Computation Configurations

 Many of these proposals aim to leverage the idea of _private computation_, touched on briefly in the introduction.
 In it's ideal form, a private computation environment would allow for the evaluation of a predefined function (i.e., the constrained purpose,) without revealing any new information to any party beyond the output of that predefined function.
-This is commonly used to perform aggregation over inputs which, individually, must not be revealed.
-It is also often used to then apply differentially private noise to those aggregates.
+This is commonly used to run a privacy mechanism across user input, which individually must not be revealed.

 There are currently two proposed constructions of a private computation environment under consideration: _multi-party computation_ (MPC) and _trusted execution environments_ (TEEs).
 The following two subsections outline how these can be to create a private computation environment, how they fit into the threat model, and the assumptions required to achieve our goal of assuring that the inputs are not revealed.